 Some general CV tips include trying to limit all your information to one or two pages, include useful contact details (i.e. your Skype handle), a professional photo and double-double-check your spelling and grammar – particularly important considering you’re applying to be an English teacher.
 And of course, don’t forget to include details of your TEFL certification under the education section.

 Related Post: Beginners Guide to Picking the Perfect TEFL Course

 If you don’t have any experience but want some to strengthen your application then try reaching out to local schools in your home country or charities who provide English lessons.
-We were both able to put a little bit of experience on our CVs which will have undoubtedly helped us secure our jobs so quickly.
+I was able to put a little bit of experience on my CV which will have undoubtedly helped to secure my job so quickly.
 But don’t panic if you don’t have experience!
 Many companies will still consider your application.

 If you are in the Edinburgh area, why not volunteer as a teaching assistant with The Welcoming, a cultural integration charity for refugees in Scotland.